yangwang166/databricks_poetry_integration/README.md

 ## Usage

+**Sorry, I hardcoded some parameters like my databricks profile name, CodeArtifact URL, and ECR URL, please replace them to yours when you use the scripts.**

 ### Using the Databricks Container Service (DCS) approach

 1) Build and Publish Poetry managed Python Library to CodeArtifact: `sh 01_sample_lib/build_and_publish.sh`